Skip to main content

-The Dynamic Rename tool can be used to dynamically change the name of your columns in two different ways.
+The Dynamic Rename tool can be used to dynamically change the name of your columns in three different ways.

-The o input anchor in the Dynamic Rename tool is optional.
-You only need to use this if you want to map column names in the first anchor with new names from the second anchor.
+The H input anchor in the Dynamic Rename tool is optional.
+You only need to use this if you want to map column names in the first anchor with new names (D) from the second anchor (H).

 Configuration